 The Crown attaches several expectations to the licences and leases issued:

-Annual rent – annual rent of $3.50 per hectare must be paid for each hectare contained within a PNG lease or licence.
+Annual rent – annual rent of $3.50 per hectare must be paid for each hectare contained within a PNG lease or licence and a geothermal lease.

 The interest in an agreement can be transferred to a registered corporation or to an individual over the age of 18 years completely, partially or a change in the Designated Representative can be made.